MadhuranS/Inventory-Manager/README.md

 # Shopify-Developer-Challenge

-This is my submission for the 2022 shopify backend developer challenge Feel free to demo the project using this link The project frontend and backend are both hosted here: https://madhu-shopify-challenge.herokuapp.com/.
+This is an inventory manager service built as part of the shopify developer challenge.
+Feel free to demo the project using this link The project frontend and backend are both hosted here: https://madhu-shopify-challenge.herokuapp.com/.
 Documentation can be found at https://madhu-shopify-challenge.herokuapp.com/api-docs.

 Note: The frontend was not thoroughly tested and may have bugs, it is primarily meant as a method to test the backend and its ability to handle different types of requests.